azsry/phasmophobia_mechanics/README.md

 - Ghosts make door knocking sounds when they are within 3m of the door, and create a Ghost Interaction EMF (Level 2) at the door's audio source location.
 - Ghosts can close and lock doors randomly, which do NOT trigger Ghost Interaction EMFs.

+## Dirty Water
+- Ghosts will use a tap and spawn dirty water as soon as they enter a bathroom
+- Ghosts leave a Ghost Interaction EMF (Level 2) on the sink

 ## Ghost Orbs
-Ghost orbs only spawn in the ghost's favourite room.
+- Ghost orbs only spawn in the ghost's favourite room.
 This favourite room is designated on ghost spawn

 ## Spirit Box
 - Ghosts can only respond once every 10 seconds